Azure Data Factory (ADF) OData Connector

 OData ODBC Driver | ODBC Driver for OData | ODBC OData Driver | SSIS OData Source | SSIS OData Destination

-Connect OData in Azure Data Factory (ADF)
+Connect OData in Azure Data Factory (Pipeline)

-Load OData in Azure Data Factory (ADF)
+Load OData in Azure Data Factory (Pipeline)